flyingmachine/brave-clojure-web/content/organization.md

 completely boring analogy, but believe me, Melvil loves it.

 When you give Clojure a name like `str`, it finds the corresponding cubby in the current cubicle.
-It then takes the Var, gets a locker address, and retrievs an object from that locker for you.
+It then takes the Var, gets a shelf address, and retrieves an object from that shelf for you.
 Clojure is such an obedient little helper!
 We can tell it to do stuff all day long, and it doesn't mind at all!

-Now that we know how Clojure's organization system works, let's look at how we use it!
+Now that we know about Clojure's organization system, let's look at how we use it!

 ## Storing Objects with def